fossabot/oep-python-online/CONTRIBUTING.md

 Usual git workflow:
 1. ` git clone <your_forked_repo>`
+   If the repo is already forked please remember to sync it with the upstream repo.
+Check [this](https://help.github.com/articles/syncing-a-fork) to know how to do it.
 2. Resolve the dependencies with `npm install`
 3. Build the `bundle.js` with `npm run build`
 4. Make your mods